pacemaker82/Compact-Power-Card/README.md

 - Up to 6 additional state labels to show related info, like battery %, grid voltage, PV energy or whatever you want.
 - Thresholds can be set on entities to fade out the entity label below the threshold.
 - Home power is calculated by default based on the grid/power/battery.
 Alternatively, use a home power sensor.
+- Home icon dynamically changes colour based on the power provided to it.
 - Grid & Battery sensors expect +/- values for import/export or charge/discharge.
 These can be inverted if the default behaviour isn't what you want.
 - Icons, colors and units can be customised.